Batteries

 About Connectors About Loads About Battery Chemistry

-The 8AH battery is appropriate for a single major load, such as a BixFish bait tank or a fishfinder.
-The 15AH battery can handle two major loads (i.e., fishfinder and BixFish bait tank), as well as powering the optional 12v outlet for intermittent use, such as an air pump, and the optional USB outlet.
+The Small Battery Box can accommodate up to 8AH batteries, while the Large Battery Box can accept up to 16AH batteries.
+An 8AH battery is appropriate for a single major load, such as a BixFish bait tank or a fishfinder.
+The 16AH battery can handle two major loads (i.e., fishfinder and BixFish bait tank), as well as powering an optional 12v outlet for intermittent use, such as an air pump, and the optional USB outlet.

 15AH and 8Ah Batteries